nwvbug/YouTubeMusic-Beautifier/README.md

 # YTM Beautifier
+_Currently undergoing verification for Chrome Web Store release.
+Will be updating this readme with link once approved._
 ## Extension for YouTube Music's Web Client

 - Accurate Time-Synced Lyrics using the same YTM data from the mobile app's time-synced lyrics